 Heather Wood started performing with The Young Tradition, alongside Peter Bellamy and Royston Wood; she also performed as a duo with Royston Wood as No Relation, and with Tom Gibney and David Jones as Poor Old Horse.
 Her extensive and sometimes obscure repertoire and her sharp wit have long made her a favorite within our community.

-London Julie and Friends-London Julie is an energetic duo of Seacoast singers, Justine Donovan and Ramona Connelly, who perform nautical songs from a woman’s perspective.
-This year they will be joined by musical friends in the maritime community who are passionate about PMFF and sharing songs of the sea.
+LONDON JULIE and FRIENDS London Julie is an energetic duo of Seacoast singers, Justine Donovan and Ramona Connelly, who perform nautical songs from a woman’s perspective.
+This year they will be joined by Nicole Hourihan and other musical friends, in the maritime community who are passionate about PMFF and sharing songs of the sea.